ualberta-rcg/slurm/jupyterhub/readme.md

 - **Form**: Edit `form_template.html` to adjust input fields or options.

 ## Networking Details
 **MetalLB** exposes JupyterHub on the internal Slurm network (e.g., `172.16.254.39` as per `values.yaml`).
 This allows JupyterHub to communicate with Slurm for job submission and management.
+You will want to update the MetalLB values, and yaml to work with your Slurm network.

 ## Troubleshooting
 - **Logs**: Check `kubectl -n jupyterhub logs <pod-name>` for errors.